 Hagenlocher is an architect, scholar, and practitioner, studying the intersection of architecture and interior architecture, typically associated with issues of scale and generally understood to be largely a matter of material and detail.
 As a professional, she has designed primarily residential and exhibition spaces.
 As different as these spaces may seem, they have an important feature in common: They are often small in size, necessitating strategies to expand space.
 Small spaces are important for a range of social issues.
 They are affordable to a wider range of incomes and they generally require fewer resources, using less material per person.
 They achieve a greater density for population using less land and they have the potential to cost less to build and maintain.

 Current research speaks to the efficient use of space, with a focus on color and material studies-how to apply and how to teach it.
 Her research projects primarily focus on two topics: Color in the Basic Design and Aesthetic Education, and Color-reflectivity in the Context of Small Spaces.

-SOLMAZ KIVE ASSISTANT PROFESSOR | DEPARTMENT OF INTERIOR ARCHITECTURE e-mail skive@uoregon.edu phone 541-346-8720 office 178 Onyx Bridge Ph.D, University of Colorado, 2018 MArch, II, McGill University, 2010 MArch & BArch, Shahid Beheshti University, 2005
+SOLMAZ KIVE ASSISTANT PROFESSOR | DEPARTMENT OF INTERIOR ARCHITECTURE

+E-mail: skive@uoregon.edu Phone: 541-346-8720 Office: 476C Lawrence Hall PhD, University of Colorado, 2018 MArch, II, McGill University, 2010 MArch & BArch, Shahid Beheshti University, 2005

 Kive is interested in the political dimension of architecture.
 Her current research investigates the built environment as well as its representations and theories in relation to the practices of identity.
 She is particularly interested in two main venues through which the identities of the self and its "others" are constructed and reenacted-museums/exhibitions and architectural history.
 The nature of this research requires close interaction with other disciplines, such as art history, museum studies, cultural geography, and philosophy.

 One current project is "The 'Global' of Architectural History," which explores surveys of architectural history.
 As early as the mid-nineteenth century some architecture historians attempted to extend the scope of their study beyond the primarily European styles and incorporate the rest of the world.
 The result, however, was rarely free from strong traces of Eurocentrism.
-In a well-known case, Banister Fletcher divided the world architecture between "historical" and "non-historical" styles.
+In a well-known case, Banister Fletcher divided the historical" and "non-historical" styles.
 Needless to say, these categories were mapped on Western and non-Western traditions.
+This project world architecture between "historical" and "non-historical" styles.
+Needless to say, these categories were mapped on Western and non-Western traditions.
 This project primarily focuses on the general approaches and the systems of classification within a wide range of textbooks on architectural history.
 It involves close reading, discourse analyses, data gathering, and visualization.
-Cory Olsen ASSISTANT PROFESSOR | DEPARTMENT OF INTERIOR ARCHITECTURE e-mail coryo@uoregon.edu office Lawrence 476A Masters of Interior Design, University of Texas, 2017 B.S. in Interior Desgin, University of Texas, 2008